2529898359/My-Medicine/README.md

   My preference: PCP is my first choice so far.
 I want to become a D.O and become a PCP in a rural area.

 Cardiologist
+  Job highlights: Cardiology is a branch of internal medicine, which similar to PCP because they all focuse on examing the symptom, giving treatment if needed, refer to a cardiac surgeon is needed, and help patients to prevent cardiovascular diseases.
+One unique part of a cardiologist is that they are able to perform  precedures like heart catheterization.
+Although this is not considered a surgery, it still requires hand-on skills.
+Another big part of a cardiologist is that they are responsibile for giving healthy diet routine for the patients.
+FYI, cardiologist is like a personal doctor for the patients.
+Despite they might refer the patient to a surgeon, they are the one that keep track with patients condition and get back to them after the surgery is done.
+  Disease that cardiologist treats: primarily all heart diseases.
+There are branches inside cardiology such as pedeiatric cardiology, adult cardiology, or interventional cardiology.
+Some common diseases that cardiologists treat are Congenital heart disease, Arrhythmia, Coronary artery disease, Dilated cardiomyopathy, Myocardial infarction, Heart failure, Hypertrophic cardiomyopathy, Mitral regurgitation, and Mitral valve prolapse.
+  Pros of being a cardiologist: a lot of patients interactions.
+It is a good specialty for doctors who dislike surgery and prefer more in disease diagonsis and prevention.
+Also, like I said before cardiologist perform precedures to the patients, and this is a highlight where PCP lacks.
+Cardiologist has to learn how to do exam, how to read images and diagrams.
+Overall, there are a lot of varieties in what cardiologists do as their job.
+  Cons of being a cardiologist: Cardiologist might be on call all to the ER most of the time since there are a lot of patients who come to the ER with a heart attack.
+The working hours might be long too.

+  Neurologist: